 The site was a timber framed aisled barn in rural Oxfordshire.
 Converted to a dwelling in the 1930s by architect John Pym, it was featured in Country Life magazine in November 1935.
 Although impressive, the property was in need of modernisation.

 David undertook a site appraisal of the property for the client during the purchase.

-The site, an eighteenth century aisled framed barn in rural Oxfordshire, had been converted to a dwelling fifty years ago and was in desperate need of modernisation.
-We wanted to provide a contemporary design without compromising the rural setting and oak structure of the original barn.
+Initial conversations and sketches explored the possibilities.
+The aim was to provide a contemporary design without compromising the rural setting and massive structure of the original barn.
 More specifically, it was to be a working family home that could evolve.